 Kafka's Last Trial

-When Franz Kafka died in 1924, his loyal champion Max Brod could not bring himself to fulfil his friend’s last instruction: to burn his remaining manuscripts.
-Instead, Brod devoted the rest of his life to editing, publishing and canonizing Kafka’s work.
-By betraying his friend’s last wish, Brod twice rescued his legacy – first from physical destruction, and then from obscurity.
-But that betrayal was also eventually to lead to an international legal battle: as a writer in German, should Kafka’s papers come to rest in Germany, where his three sisters died as victims of the Holocaust?
-Or, as a Jewish writer, should his work be considered as a cultural inheritance of Israel, a state that did not exist at the time of his death?
+When Franz Kafka died in 1924, his friend Max Brod could not bring himself to fulfil the writer’s last instruction: to burn his remaining manuscripts.
+Instead, Brod took them with him to Palestine in 1939, and devoted the rest of his life to editing and canonizing Kafka’s work.
+By betraying his last wish, Brod twice rescued his legacy – first from physical destruction, and then from obscurity.

 In the media

 A literary battle that became Kafkaesque . . . remarkable . . .
 I warmly recommend this deeply absorbing book.

 [A] fascinating and forensically scrupulous account of the history of Kafka’s papers.

 Balint fascinatingly examines how much was at stake for Germany and Israel in claiming Kafka as their man . . .
 [He] has minutely researched every twist and turn of this politico-legal saga, and tells it with even-handed seriousness.

 Balint’s account of this saga is both a fine journalistic telling of that half century of courtroom drama, and a revealing examination of the writer and the relationships at its heart . . .
 Balint brings all of these forces and arguments to vivid life.